LinusFresz/Competition-Preparation/README.md

 - scrambling list for all events and rounds (except FMC)
 - nametags
 - scoresheets for first rounds
+- scoresheets for succeeding rounds once the results are uploaded to cubecomps.com

 ### System information:
 This script was tested on Mac OS 10.13.4 with python 3.5.2